 Fig. 1 shows a photograph of a K1 series air conditioner.
-The new design was led by Ken Okuyama, an international industrial designer who is a director at Yanmar Holdings Co., Ltd. It has a solid appearance featuring vertical lines on the four corners with two-tone coloring.
+The new design was led by Ken Okuyama, an international industrial designer.
+It has a solid appearance featuring vertical lines on the four corners with two-tone coloring.
 While hiding screws on the external panels as much as possible was a core design objective, the unit was made easy to work on by leaving them uncovered intentionally where required for maintenance.
 Furthermore, the spacing of the protective net over the heat exchanger narrows from top to bottom to prevent small children from inserting their fingers through the lower parts.

 Fig. 2 shows the efficiency improvement by comparing the APFp for the old and new series using YES estimates (as it is not possible to calculate APFp accurately for the old model based on the new JIS standard).
 The old model was a J series product.

 As shown in Fig. 2, the efficiency has significantly improved by between 20 and 27% compared to the old J series.
 Table 1 lists the APFp values for the K1 series.